sylvhama/fake-e-commerce/README.md

 [![Build Status](https://travis-ci.com/sylvhama/fake-e-commerce.svg?branch=master)](https://travis-ci.com/sylvhama/fake-e-commerce)

 Project made when applying to an e-commerce company.
-The goal was to devlop a list of products with a filter and a detail page in one week without any boilerplate.
+The goal was to develop a list of products with a filter and a detail page in one week without any boilerplate.
 I think the code is not too bad so I decided to publish it without giving company details.
 I also have removed their API, I only kept the JSON files so don't mind that part.
 I might refactor it with Hooks and create a proper API with GraphQL if I have time someday...